gatsbyjs/gatsby/docs/blog/2020-04-15-announcing-gatsby-recipes/index.md

 You can run local recipes or recipes at a URL.
 [The docs walk you through writing your first Recipe](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/recipes/README.md)!

+### Will there be more official recipes?
+Do you want contributions?

+Yes!
+We want to have official recipes for all common use cases.
+Even if a recipe isn't yet possible to create (i.e. its missing a required resource), please suggest it in the Recipes Umbrella issue to start the conversation.

 ### What are future plans for recipes?

 A few areas we're exploring.